-The health and well-being of the service dog handler is important, but how much thought is given to dogs with similar disorders?
+The health and well-being of the service dog handler are important, but how much thought is given to dogs with similar disorders?

 When applying for a service dog, get references, have a family member or trusted friend assist you, and ask specific questions, like how many training hours the dog has had, specifically what the dog is trained to do, and if you can see a demonstration.

 In addition, you can ask for a copy of their mission statement or company policies.
 Ask where the trainer was trained and whether they provide any follow-up care or services if the dog doesn’t work out.